Dimitrios Agravanis: Panathinaikos (2023)

 On January 31, 2023, Agravanis, in a deeply controversial move for the fan base of Panathinaikos Athens, signed a two-and-a-half-year contract with the club, after having previously played with their derby of the eternal enemies arch-rivals, Olympiacos Piraeus.
 This marked Agravanis' return to the EuroLeague.
 In 4 EuroLeague games, he averaged 0.8 points and 2.5 rebounds, in 9 minutes per contest.
 Additionally, in 14 domestic Greek league matches, he averaged 8.2 points, 4.1 rebounds and 1.2 assists, in 18 minutes per contest.
 On July 15, 2023, Panathinaikos opted out of their mutual contract with him, and Agravanis thus became a free agent.

 Río Breogán (2023)

 On September 3, 2023, Agravanis signed with the Spanish ACB League club Río Breogán.
 He mutually parted ways with the team due to an injury.

 AEK Athens (2024)

 On January 15, 2024, Agravanis signed with the Greek club AEK Athens, for the remainder of the season.

 Hefei Storm (2024)

 On May 30, 2024, Agravanis signed with the Hefei Storm of the Chinese National Basketball League (NBL).

 Neptūnas Klaipėda (2024)

-On October 16, 2024, Agravanis signed a one-month contact with Neptūnas Klaipėda of the Lithuanian Basketball League (LKL).
+On October 16, 2024, Agravanis signed a one-month contract with Neptūnas Klaipėda of the Lithuanian Basketball League (LKL).